Tasty Recipes for the Home Cook

 Because some of the yeast die off when frozen, freezing unbaked dough is not recommended.
 The quality of the bread will not be as good as the one that is baked the same day it was mixed.
 Also, previously frozen dough will not rise as well.

 Additionally, the gluten strands of lower protein content flour, like all-purpose flour, break down and weaken when frozen.
 This can result in more crumbly and dense bread.
-The best bet is to freeze baked bread.
+The best bet is to freeze the bread after it is baked.

 Scallion Garlic Bread Recipe